 Paper works seem to capture some of the artist’s authenticity.
 The quickness of sketching, the rustle of paper, pencils and small paintbrushes rattling and the portability are what I enjoy.
 I am known to travel with drawing materials in my bag.
 I enjoy the fluidity of watercolour and ink.
 Pastels are something I enjoy, more non-committal than a canvas but the results are colourful and appear like a painting.
 Charcoal and Conte crayons, I have traditionally used when doing figure drawing, sometimes incorporating pastels for added colour.

 The portraits were done some time ago, and I am getting an urge to do portraits again.
 The skull works were inspired by Georgia O’Keefe, and these skulls are all polar animals.
 I spent a great deal of time in New Mexico, where O’Keefe lived.
 The Rio Grande Gorge is a stunning landmark which has been painted countless times.
 You will find a variety of perspectives on that subject here.

 If you see something you like, ask about a print.
 I will soon be making select images available as small prints and art cards.
 When I have them ready, you will find them on my SHOP PAGE.

 Browse the available art I have for sale.
 New works will be added as they become available.
 Buy fine art direct from the artist, Deborah Robinson.
-Forty-one paintings for sale on four pages.
 Prices are in Canadian dollars.
 Let me know if you have any questions.